ricardofabila/Elm-Counter/README.md

 # Elm-Counter

-A simple (extremely simple) designed to explain how the Elm language works.
+A simple (extremely simple) application designed to explain how the Elm language works and its architecture.

 You can find this app on the Try-Elm site listed as one of the beginning examples.